While it’s been a bit since I’ve checked in and updated about bionic life, please file this under the “no news is good news” category.

 Granted, I need to get up an hour earlier to make this routine happen before I have to get to the rest of my day, but I’m feeling more energetic throughout the day since I started this.
 I’m tracking my progress on the MyFitnessPal app, which also suggests caloric intake for intended flabby stomach and butt flesh loss (my term, not theirs) as well as portions of carbs, protein, and fat to hit my goal.
 I’m also drinking a ton of water and have cut out caffeine and, for the most part, alcohol.
 Believe it or not, the caffeine was not hard (as I’m getting energy boost from the exercise and better nutrition).
 Keeping the drinks to a glass of wine every few days is not so bad.
 My body doesn’t seem to like me drinking more than that now anyway, which is a good thing, right?

-I walk every day, only taking two days off a week from the morning exercises (the weekend of course!).
+I walk every day, only taking one to two days off a week from the morning exercises.

 In my first week, I lost about 2 pounds and am finding it easier to get up those hills only 8 days into the routine!